-10 Views of Auckland’s Sky Tower
+10 Magnificent Views of the Sky Tower from around Auckland

 The 328-metre Sky Tower is one of Auckland’s most popular attractions, and like the Eiffel Tower, the Space Needle, Cristo Rendentor and other iconic structures around the world, it makes a great reference point to take one’s bearings from.
 I couldn’t help but look for it whenever I got a great view of the city, and I took too many photos from different spots on the map.